jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 * is the timer done?

-The outputs will be the lights for Parallel and Cross Traffic which gives me this :ref:`truth table`.
 The **Traffic Light** has to make sure that there is never a case where cars move through the intersection at the same time to avoid accidents.
 The following cases must never happen

 ================  ================
 parallel          cross